OndrejOravec/BIMmanager_g_11/A3/A4_Tutorial.md

 Welcome!
 This repository contains a tutorial for using the **IFC Surface Analysis and Reverberation Calculation** script, which performs acoustic and geometric analyses on floor surfaces in an IFC model, specifically focusing on medium-sized rooms like classrooms and offices.
 This script also generates visualizations of the results, helping you understand the acoustic properties of the modeled spaces.
 Let's walk through the process step-by-step.

 ## Target audience
-This script is intended for both beginners and experienced coders, primarily for those seeking a quick overview of room acoustics.
-It is most useful during the design phase when different designs and room sizes are still being evaluated.
+This script is intended primarily for OpenBIM Analysts Level 3, as it focuses on analyzing IFC models and evaluating room acoustics in a standalone python script.
+It is useful for beginners and experienced coders alike who need an efficient overview of room acoustics during the design phase.